 Student Accompanists: All student accompanists are registered for Accompanying MUS 211/611 and are required to bring their partners with them to this class for coaching.
-Since this class is generally small, most scheduling conflicts can be resolved.
-Student accompanists are generally paired with at least two other students and are available to attend weekly rehearsals, some lessons, and class coaching.
+Since this class is generally small, most

 Contacting Your Accompanist: Accompanist's general information is posted in the Music Office.
-If you are unaware of your assigned accompanist after you've made a request, contact Sophie Tait.
+If you are unaware of your assigned accompanist after you've made a request, contact Lara Urrutia.

-Rehearsals: In order to guarantee your rehearsal(s) with your accompanist, Staff accompanists need two weeks notice before scheduling a rehearsal or presence at your lesson.
+Rehearsals: In order to guarantee your rehearsal(s) with your accompanist, Staff accompanists need two weeks' notice before scheduling a rehearsal or presence at your lesson.
 A student who is assigned an accompanist must be fully prepared for each meeting with the accompanist.